aredridel/magic-signatures/README.md

 # magic-signatures

-Read, validate and write magic-signature encoded XML
+Read, validate and write magic-signature signed XML and JSON